I want to use an AWS account to access my private API from an Application Load Balancer or a Network Load Balancer.

 - In the navigation pane, choose Load Balancers, and then choose Create Load Balancer.

-For Scheme, choose either Internet-facing or Internal depending on your configuration.
+- For Scheme, choose either Internet-facing or Internal.

 - Choose Create load balancer.

-Create a record in an Amazon Route 53 public or private hosted zone
+Create a record in a Route 53 public or private hosted zone

 Create a public hosted zone or a private hosted zone.
-Then, create a CNAME or an alias record and associate it with your Application or Network Load Balancer.
+Then, create a CNAME or an alias record to point your custom domain name to your Application Load Balancer or Network Load Balancer.

 curl -v https://{custom-domain-name}/<resource-path>

-A successful request returns a 200 OK response code.
-An unsuccessful request returns a 403 Forbidden response code or a DNS resolution error.
-If you encounter any issues, then see Troubleshoot your Application Load Balancers.
+A successful request returns a "200 OK" response code.
+An unsuccessful request returns a "403 Forbidden" response code or a DNS resolution error.

 Related information